Target Australia: Former store formats

+Baby Target

+In 1996, Target introduced Baby Target as a standalone store format specifically for baby products.
+The concept had limited success and was ultimately closed down soon after 2007/2008 when Baby Target stores have since been phased out to become larger Target stores, and still stock a larger range of baby products.
+Baby Target stores originally located in a number of locations in Australia including Werribee, Narre Warren, Northland, Victoria, Newcastle, Campbelltown and Golden Grove.

 Target Country

 Fosseys was established in 1926 at George Street, Sydney by Alfred Bristow Fossey and grew to 148 stores throughout Australia, with an annual turnover of $300 million.
 As part of the acquisition of Grace Bros, which had purchased JB Young's of Queanbeyan who owned Fosseys, Coles Myer came to own Fosseys.
 Coles Myer used the Fossey’s brand to unify a range of smaller variety stores trading under a range of other names, including Coles Variety stores, which had been the foundation of GJ Coles & Coy Ltd.

 Coles Myer merged the operations of Fosseys with Target in 1996, redesigning Fosseys stores to focus on family apparel retailing in rural Australia.
 It also introduced Fosseys branded merchandise with attributes of value, convenience and confidence.

 Fosseys stores began converting to Target Country in 1999, along with Fosseys stores being closed when they were in close proximity to a larger Target store.
 By 2001, all Fosseys stores located close to Target stores were closed; the remaining Fosseys stores, rebranded as Target Country, continue to focus on apparel sales in smaller towns without full-merchandise Target stores.
 The first Fosseys store to be rebranded as Target Country, was Target Country Wonthaggi (Relocated to a larger space, now Kmart) As of 1 July 2007, employees of Fosseys (Australia) Pty Ltd were transferred to Target Australia Pty Ltd, and Fosseys as a legal entity was dissolved.
 A store count at June 2008, there were 118 Target Country stores throughout Australia.

 From the mid 1990s onwards, there was a rebranding of some Grace Bros stores in regional NSW to Target.
 This included a large number of stores which had previously been part of the Dubbo based Western Stores.
 Locations which converted from Grace Bros to Target and then Target Country include Bathurst, Cowra, West Wyalong, Forbes, and Young (all closed as of 2021).

 Target Country store numbers were growing, and gained popularity in regional and remote communities, as Australians loved having access to the fashions and homewares of Target, which were increasingly popular and on price.
 Stores were refitted and mimicked the appearance of a larger Target store, along with the replacement of the Fosseys POS to Target “touchscreen” POS.
 As part of Target's 2020 restructuring Target Country stores have been closed or converted.
 The last Target Country store, Target Country Salamander Bay (NSW), closed its doors for the last time on 8 May 2021.